 Our Wheelchair Headrests Offer Comfort And Ergonomic Options With Multiple Adjustment Capabilities

 Mainly used for wheelchairs, these headrests are versatile and can attach to a solid back of any chair or use your imagination for a custom head and neck support.
+The wheelchair headrests offer basic neck support to complete head control for conditions like ALS.
+Mounting hardware options for the back of a wheelchair, handlebars, or canes.

 Wheelchair headrests are sold separately from the hardware to attach the headrest to the wheelchair.